dalito/ucumvert/README.md

 # Easier access to UCUM from Python

 > **This is almost done.
 Feedback welcome!**
-The lark grammar to parse UCUM codes and the transformer that converts UCUM units to pint are implemented.
+> The lark grammar to parse UCUM codes and the transformer that converts UCUM units to pint are implemented.
+> For some UCUM units we still have to define pint units or aliases and for some also name mappings.

 [UCUM](https://ucum.org/) (Unified Code for Units of Measure) is a code system intended to cover all units of measures.
 It provides a formalism to express units in an unambiguous way suitable for electronic communication.